Gross profit margin: how to calculate and improve it

 Calculate gross profit margin in two steps:

-- Subtract your cost of goods sold (COGS)
+- Find your gross profit: subtract your cost of goods sold (COGS) from your total revenue

 Gross profit margin example calculation